 Why is the Individual Paper proposal acceptance rate so low?

 The AAS considers the annual conference to be an organized panel conference.
 Therefore we offer a very limited number of Individual Paper panel slots.
 Typically, there are only 10-13 Individual Paper panels each year.
 This means, with approximately 4-6 papers allowed per session, we can only accept approximately 60-90 Individual Papers.
 We generally receive over 500 Individual Paper proposals each year.

 My paper was accepted for virtual presentation format.
 What should I expect?

 Accepted individual paper proposals will be organized into a virtual session and a chair will be assigned.
 The virtual session will be scheduled the same as an organized paper session and will take place live on March 1, 2024.

 I am submitting an Individual Paper Proposal; can I apply for travel funding?

 The AAS International Exchange Travel grants are only available for individuals on organized panel sessions.
 Individual Paper proposers are not eligible for this grant funding.
-However, graduate students with an accepted individual paper proposal are eligible to receive the Graduate Student travel stipend.
+However, graduate students with an accepted individual paper proposals to the in-person Seattle conference are eligible to receive the Graduate Student travel stipend.